-The limit on investments over 364 days will be set at no more than 20% of the total investments outstanding at any time or £30 millions whichever is the lower.
+The limit on "non specified" investments will be set at no more than 25% of the total investments outstanding at any time or £40 millions whichever is the lower.
+Non specified investments include CCLA property fund, short dated bond funds, multi-asset income funds and bank and building society deposits over 1 year.